beskar74/cmake-project-template/README.md

 - Statically links against minimal version of [Boost](https://www.boost.org/) with the most useful libraries.
 Feel free to change which libraries are built and linked in `build_boost.sh`.
 - Statically links against [HdrHistogram\_c](https://github.com/HdrHistogram/HdrHistogram_c).
-- Statically links against Google Benchmark and Google Test.
+- Statically links against [Google Benchmark](https://github.com/google/benchmark) and [Google Test](https://github.com/google/googletest).
 We use the Google Test that Google Benchmark uses.
   See `build_test.sh`.
 - Uses `clang++` and `C++20` for everything.
-It works out of the boox on both Linux and BSD systems.
+It works out of the box on both Linux and BSD systems.
 - Provides an easy way to setup tests and benchmarks:
     - If you want to write a test for `file.cpp`, then create `file.test.cpp`, write your tests and then run them from `./build/src/test`.
 All project tests are run by `./build/src/test` that is built from `src/main.test.cpp`.